The Cost to Paint the Exterior of a House

 As crucial as house painting is, some wonder why exterior painting costs more than interior painting.

-Exterior painting can be more labor intensive, and the process is also more involved.
-Surfaces must be pressure washed, and additional repairs are often needed before the painting starts.
+Exterior painting is often more labor-intensive and more involved.
+Surfaces must be pressure-washed, and repairs are often required before painting begins.

-Weather conditions, height, material amount, and type will also play a significant role in the price.
-There is often more scrapping and priming involved with exterior repaints that also contribute to the price.
-But when you compare an interior project to an exterior under the same conditions, full exterior painting will often cost less than full interior painting.
+Weather conditions, height, material amount, and type will also significantly affect the price.
+There is often more scraping and priming involved in exterior repaints, which also increases the cost.
+However, when you compare an interior project to an exterior under the same conditions, complete exterior painting will often cost less than custom full interior painting projects.

 Increased Curb Appeal

-Paying for a professional exterior painting service will protect your home increasing curb appeal and property value.
+Paying for a professional exterior painting service will protect your home, increase curb appeal, and enhance property value.
 Homeowners who plan to sell their houses will see a spike in value, with an estimated 55% return on investment.

 Non-professional paint jobs have the opposite effect on a home’s value.
-If the paint is poorly applied, peeling, or faded, it will lower the overall value of a home.
+If paint is poorly applied, peeling, or faded, it will reduce a home’s overall value.

 Conclusion